-Cold Stratifying Seeds in 7 Days: The Quick Stratification Method
+Cold Stratifying Seeds in 7 Days: Two Fridge Methods for Seed Stratification

 This quick, 7 day stratification technique is a good option if you are getting a start on stratification later in the season, but germination rates can be a bit lower than other stratification methods.